Extensions and block decompositions for finite-dimensional representations of equivariant map algebras: Extensions for equivariant map algebras

 Every module of the Lie $R$-algebra $\frl$ is a direct sum of uniquely determined $\frl$-submodules $M_i=\eps_i M$ such that $\frl_i \cdot M_j = 0$ for $i\ne j$.
 Conversely, given $\frl_i$-modules $M_i$, $1\le i \le n$, the direct sum $M=M_1 \oplus \cdots \oplus M_n$ becomes a module of the $R$-algebra $\frl$ with respect to the obvious operations. \end{lem}

 \begin{lem} The fixed point subalgebra $A^\Ga$ is a finitely generated, hence Noetherian, $k$-algebra.
 Similarly, $A$ and $\frM$ are finitely generated, hence Noetherian, $A^\Ga$-modules. \end{lem}

 \begin{proof} Since $A$ is a finitely generated $k$-algebra, so is $A^\Ga$ (\cite[V, \S1.9, Th.~2]{bou:ACb}).
 Hence $A^\Ga$ is a Noetherian $k$-algebra.
 Moreover, the same reference also shows that $A$ is a finitely generated $A^\Ga$-module, and hence Noetherian.
-Thus $\g\ot A$ is a finitely generated, hence Noetherian, $A^\Ga$-module.
-But every submodule of a Noetherian module is again Noetherian. \end{proof}
+Thus $\g\ot A$ is a finitely generated, hence Noetherian, $A^\Ga$-module. \lv{Here we use that a finitely generated module over a Noetherian ring is Noetherian (see [Eisenbud, I, Prop.
+1.4]).} But every submodule of a Noetherian module is again Noetherian. \end{proof}

 Since $\frK_\bx$ acts trivially on any evaluation representation supported on $\Gamma \cdot \bx$, any extension between two evaluation representations supported on $\Gamma \cdot \bx$ will factor through $\frM/\frK_\bx'$.
 It is therefore helpful to know the structure of this quotient.